aishakhan0925/fireguard-toolkit/CONTRIBUTING.md

 If you encounter any issues or have suggestions, please open an issue in the [Issue Tracker](https://github.com/yourusername/firebase-security-performance-toolkit/issues) with detailed information.

-## Development Setup

-For setting up the development environment, refer to the [Installation Guide](./docs/installation.md).

 ## Coding Standards